This game is rated PEGI 7

 - The Talos Principle- Serious (£2), which replaces the dialogue with humorous dialogue voiced by John J. Dick, as well as a new character model for use in the game.

-Rated ESRB TEEN for Mild Language, Mild Violence and Mild Sexual Themes.
-Robotic drones can be destroyed, resulting in mild explosions; realistic gunfire is heard as turrets fire at players.
+In the US, ESRB state: Robotic drones can be destroyed, resulting in mild explosions; realistic gunfire is heard as turrets fire at players.
 The text occasionally references suggestive material (e.g., "you make love like a rocket launcher”; "'...our porn too I guess"; “Autoeroticism”; “Prisons are built with stones of law, brothels with bricks of religion.”).
 The word “a*s” also appears in text.

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to The Talos Principle or are games with a similar theme or topic.
 These are good alternative games to The Talos Principle.